MetaSys-LISBP/IsoCor/doc/quickstart.rst

 Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IsoCor core code is also available as a library (a Python module) that you can import directly in your Python
+IsoCor is also available as a library (a Python module) that you can import directly in your Python
 scripts:

 .. code-block:: python